ONSdigital/dp-census-alpha-frontend-poc/README.md

 This is a Proof of Concept (POC) specifically this is a PROTOTYPE not production code, this code should never find its way to production.
 If it does something has gone seriously wrong.
 Not only is this a POC prototype but this is part of an Alpha project.

-The code itself was constructed with speed in mind and not maintainability.
+The code itself was constructed with speed of construction in mind and not future maintainability or expansion.

 The goal of this POC is to fulfil demonstrate an iteration of a user journey and how it might work.